Wanderzest

 Pinterest pin for mochi.

-Custard Mochi (Daifuku) is a sweet and chewy Japanese dessert!
+This Mochi Recipe is a sweet and chewy Japanese dessert!
 Made with homemade custard wrapped in glutinous rice cake, it is a treat you won't be able to resist.
 While it's traditionally eaten around the Japanese New Year, the sweet treat can be enjoyed at any time of the year with many different fillings.

 Jump to: